 Working 24/7 with few to no ‘phone free” days off?

 Are you doing $10 per hour tasks when should be focused in $100 per hour tasks?

 Too much to do and not enough hours in the day?

 There is a MASSIVE SHIFT happening in the real estate industry today.
 And for those who embrace it, it solves all of those problems and more!

-Teams have taken real estate industry by storm, and whether you are a small team, a large team, or even an expansion team, you’ll discover the benefits that come with the ability to focus on and execute your highest and best talents at levels not attainable for the Lone Ranger.
+Teams have taken real estate industry by storm; whether you are a small team, a large team, or an expansion team, you’ll discover the benefits that come with the ability to focus on and execute your highest and best talents at levels not attainable for the Lone Ranger.

 So the question is, what’s your DPH (Dollars Per Hour)?

 DPH is perhaps the most important key performance indicator in your business.
 It indicates how efficiently and effectively you are using your time.
 Your goal should be to get your DPH as high as you possibly can.

 Now that sounds more difficult than it actually is.
 It’s simple, and Coach Michael Hellickson is going to show you how.

 Start from the Beginning

-You’re first step is to make sure you have a lender on your team.
-Someone you’ve built a relationship with because they will be the one helping with your buyer transactions.
+You’re first step is to make sure you have a lender on your team – someone with whom you’ve built a relationship, because the lender will be the one helping with your buyer transactions.

 You’ll be working with buyers and sellers as well as performing administrative duties.
 When you’re doing it all, IT’S ALL UP TO YOU!

 Coach Michael had a great coach who told him one day, “Michael, if you don’t have an assistant, YOU ARE ONE!”
 (Check out our blog on the topic, “If You Don’t Have an Assistant, YOU ARE ONE!”)
 This was some of the best advice Coach Michael ever received.

 So, what did he do?
 He HIRED AN ASSISTANT right away!
 She was his administrative assistant, transaction coordinator, listing coordinator… ALL THOSE THINGS all rolled into one position.
-Coach Michael’s assistant helped him not only DOUBLE or TRIPLE his business, but QUADROULE within their first year together.
+Coach Michael’s assistant helped him not only DOUBLE or TRIPLE his business, but QUADRUPLE it within their first year together.